hamdim67/JS-101/my-projects/loanCalculator/loanCalcNotes.md

 //No interest loans
 //if APR is 0, then set monthlyRate = 0;
 //Check if loan duration is in months or years

+//Now cmnvert durationYears to months and add to durationMonths
+//to get loanMonths